amcs1729/Distributed-Hash-Table/README.md

 #### Operations
 The Hash Table supports oprations like INSERT(to insert new entry) , GET (to get the value of a key) , DELETE (to delete an entry from a hash table).
 ##### How do the nodes decide on which node is a key stored or in which node to insert?
+All the nodes are assigned a node number. \
+First each node's IP is hashed using a suitable Hash Function(SHA1 in original paper).
+Then we use consistent hashing to place the nodes in a circular fashion which is known as Chord circle. \

 The key is first hashed by an algorithm , like SHA1(I have used a simpler hash function).
 Then it uses consistent hashing to generate a number between [0, M] , where M is the maximum number of nodes that can be present in the ring.
 Then the nodes use some predefined heuristics to determine the node on which it should be stores.
 When the node numeber is found, it checks if it has the adress of the remote node that should store it(from it's fingertables).
 If not, it forwards it to some other node(to which node it will forward this message is again governed by some rules) which again checks if it has the adress of the node that is requires and the process continues. \
  \